UnexpectedMaker/ReflowMaster/README.md

 # Support Unexpected Maker

-I love designing, making and releasing our projects as open source.
+I love designing, making and releasing my projects as open source.
 I do it because I believe it’s important to share knowledge and give back to the community, like many have done before me.
 It helps us all learn and grow.

-That said, a lot of time, effort and finances have gone into designing and releasing these files, so please consider supporting me by buy some of my TiinyPICO products:
+That said, a lot of time, effort and finances have gone into designing and releasing these files, so please consider supporting me by buying some of my products:

 https://unexpectedmaker.com/shop

-Or by buying one of our products on tindie:

 https://www.tindie.com/stores/seonr/